 Sharpen resumption text

 Add REL checks

+Removes presentation for information because work item description and presentation for information were merged into a single document in presentation format

 OMA Work Item Document

 The Work Item (WI) is specified in a Work Item Document (WID).
 It describes the work to be accomplished and the type of product that work will produce.
 A WID must use the correct template.
 The following sections are aimed at assisting members to produce proper WIDs.